dillondoxey/vault-aws-workshop/docs/vault-basics-lab.md

 name: lab-vault-basics-challenge-4
 # 👩‍💻 Challenge 4: Run a Vault "Prod" Server
 * In this lab, you'll run your first Vault server in "Prod" mode.
-* You'll learn how to initialize and unseal a Vault server.
+* You will learn how to initialize and unseal a Vault server.
 * Instructions:
   * If the track does not do it for you, click the "Run a Production Server" challenge of the "Vault Basics" track.
   * Then click the green "Start" button.